skoobasteeve/telegram-moviebot/README.md

 # Telegram Moviebot
-### Chat-bot that tells you where to stream a movie.
+### Chat bot that tells you where to stream a movie.